 In the Mid-Atlantic States, winter is upon us.
 Some states have seen a large amount of snow already while others have only received a sparing amount.
-We thought now would be the best time to talk about snow guards and why they are an important investment for Conestoga® post frame buildings in the Mid-Atlantic region.
+As an expert post frame builder, we wanted to talk about snow guards and why they are an important investment for post frame buildings in the Mid-Atlantic region.

 Metal roofs, like other roofing materials, heat up under the sun.
 This can prompt the quick, dangerous movement of snow.
 If you’ve ever walked through your neighborhood after a snowfall, you probably noticed how beautiful the snow looks, covering the scenery.
 Then all of a sudden–BOOM!–a large pile of snow and ice slides off your neighbors’ garage roof, not only making you jump, but also making you think, “Thank goodness, I wasn’t anywhere near there!”
 Snow guards prevent large sheets of snow and ice from sliding off the roof of your garage or storage building, possibly damaging property or causing harm to a passerby.
 When opting for gutters, if snow guards are not installed, damage like this can happen: